 Tamarindo is also known for its sunsets so make sure you head to the beach and enjoy the view at night.

-Its year-long warm waters make all the more reason to visit.
+Its year-long warm waters make all the more reason to visit, with plenty of awesome beaches to check out nearby.

 Final Thoughts On The Best Surf Towns In The World